magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 ## Introduction

 In this tutorial we're going to fill that gap.
-But first we have to digress on a couple of topics we left uncover about the `boot` build tool, because they constitute a prerequisite to the `clojars` deployment itself, namely:
+But first we have to digress on a couple of topics we left uncovered about the `boot` build tool, because they constitute a prerequisite to the `clojars` deployment itself, namely: